Maxim-Mazurok/google-api-typings-generator/gapi.client.workspaceevents-v1/readme.md

 await gapi.client.workspaceevents.operations.get({name: 'name'});

 /*
-[Developer Preview](https://developers.google.com/workspace/preview): Creates a Google Workspace subscription.
+Creates a Google Workspace subscription.
 To learn how to use this method, see [Create a Google Workspace subscription](https://developers.google.com/workspace/events/guides/create-subscription).
 */
 await gapi.client.workspaceevents.subscriptions.create({});

 /*
-[Developer Preview](https://developers.google.com/workspace/preview): Deletes a Google Workspace subscription.
+Deletes a Google Workspace subscription.
 To learn how to use this method, see [Delete a Google Workspace subscription](https://developers.google.com/workspace/events/guides/delete-subscription).
 */
 await gapi.client.workspaceevents.subscriptions.delete({name: 'name'});

 /*
-[Developer Preview](https://developers.google.com/workspace/preview): Gets details about a Google Workspace subscription.
+Gets details about a Google Workspace subscription.
 To learn how to use this method, see [Get details about a Google Workspace subscription](https://developers.google.com/workspace/events/guides/get-subscription).
 */
 await gapi.client.workspaceevents.subscriptions.get({name: 'name'});

 /*
-[Developer Preview](https://developers.google.com/workspace/preview): Lists Google Workspace subscriptions.
+Lists Google Workspace subscriptions.
 To learn how to use this method, see [List Google Workspace subscriptions](https://developers.google.com/workspace/events/guides/list-subscriptions).
 */
 await gapi.client.workspaceevents.subscriptions.list({});

 /*
-[Developer Preview](https://developers.google.com/workspace/preview): Updates or renews a Google Workspace subscription.
+Updates or renews a Google Workspace subscription.
 To learn how to use this method, see [Update or renew a Google Workspace subscription](https://developers.google.com/workspace/events/guides/update-subscription).
 */
 await gapi.client.workspaceevents.subscriptions.patch({name: 'name'});

 /*
-[Developer Preview](https://developers.google.com/workspace/preview): Reactivates a suspended Google Workspace subscription.
+Reactivates a suspended Google Workspace subscription.
 This method resets your subscription's `State` field to `ACTIVE`.
 Before you use this method, you must fix the error that suspended the subscription.
 This method will ignore or reject any subscription that isn't currently in a suspended state.
 To learn how to use this method, see [Reactivate a Google Workspace subscription](https://developers.google.com/workspace/events/guides/reactivate-subscription).
 */
 await gapi.client.workspaceevents.subscriptions.reactivate({name: 'name'});
 ```